 Hence, both mortgage brokers and financial advisors can provide financial advice based on their client’s needs.
 However, mortgage brokers specifically focus on their clients’ mortgage needs whilst financial advisors focus on their clients’ long-term financial needs.

 Anyone can seek assistance from a financial advisor at any time, regardless of age, net worth or stage of life.
 Those who do not have the time to properly manage their finances, uncertain about how to deal with their finances or simply to make sure they are on the right financial path or to seek a second opinion may require the services of a financial advisor.

 Read also: Market Selection in Real Estate - RealVantage’s Approach

 Read also: Building a Real Estate Portfolio

-Beginning to invest may be difficult to manage at the start, especially with the effect of inflation on the value of assets and investment returns.
-However, investing is the most important part of individuals being able to grow their money and accumulate enough wealth for future retirement.
+Embarking on an investment journey could be perceived as challenging in the beginning, especially with the effect of inflation on the value of assets and investment returns.
+However, never underestimate the importance of growing your money and accumulating enough wealth for future retirement.

 Having one’s investments perform poorly is not necessarily a sign of a bad investor.
-Even experienced investors may take a loss in a market downturn or from a poor decision.
-However, this may indicate a need for an independent Financial Advisor to provide objective feedback on investment strategy and asset allocation.
+Even experienced investors may suffer a loss during a market downturn or after making a bad decision.
+This may indicate a need for an independent financial advisor to provide objective feedback on investment strategy and asset allocation.

 Read also: An Overview of Institutional Investors